prebid/prebid.github.io/dev-docs/faq.md

   * Alternatively, the page can just avoid turning on certain bidders or modules.
 * For CCPA / CPRA / US-Privacy:
   * Consider the [US-Privacy](/dev-docs/modules/consentManagementUsp.html) module, which passes the IAB USP string through to bid adapters and supports data deletion events for User ID modules and other interested adapters and modules.
+  * Also consider implementing an [Activity Control](/dev-docs/activity-controls.html) to suppress activities upon opt-out or environments without notice
 * Set the [COPPA flag](/dev-docs/publisher-api-reference/setConfig.html#setConfig-coppa), which passes this value through to modules and bid adapters.
 * The IAB is still refining the definition of [GPP](https://iabtechlab.com/gpp/).
-Once that has settled, Prebid will build a GPP module.
-In the meantime, a few bid adapters have added support for statically setting GPP strings, e.g. pbjs.setConfig({ortb2: {regs: {gpp: "blah", gpp_sid: [1,2]}}});
+Prebid has built a GPP module that supports GPP 1.0, with 1.1 support coming soon after the specification is finalized and merged.
+Many bid adapters support both statically setting GPP strings, e.g. `pbjs.setConfig({ortb2: {regs: {gpp: "blah", gpp_sid: [1,2]}}});` and module-read consent.
 * Avoid adding certain bidders or modules to the AdUnit.
 * Turn off header bidding altogether.